Skip to main content

 • tag — A user-provided tag sent along with the webhook to identify the stream.

-• chains — An array of chains to monitor.
+• chains — An array of EVM chain IDs to monitor (hex-encoded).

-• At least one of includeContractLogs, includeNativeTxs, or includeInternalTxs must be set to true.
+• At least one of includeContractLogs, includeNativeTxs, or includeInternalTxs must be true.

 const Moralis = require("moralis").default;